-Splay Tree Operations: Now that we know how to perform a single splay operation, how to we use this to perform the basic dictionary operations, insert, delete, and find?

-find(x): To find key x in tree T, we simply invoke T.splay(x).
+- Splay Tree Operations: Now that we know how to perform a single splay operation, how to we use this to perform the basic dictionary operations, insert, delete, and find?
+A key idea is to use the splay operation to do the "heavy lifting" after which we perform a few constant-time operations. - find(x): To find key x in tree T, we simply invoke T.splay(x).
 If x is in the tree it will be transported to the root.
 If after the operation, the root key is not x, we know that x is not in the dictionary.

-(Why bother moving x to the root?
+This is a bit weird.
+In all our previous data structures, the find operation does not alter the tree structure.
+Why do it here?
 Recall that in the case of expected-case optimal trees, a small number of nodes may have very high access probabilities.
-The splaying operation has the tendency to keep these nodes nearest to the root.)
+The splaying operation has the tendency to keep these frequently accessed nodes nearest to the root.